-There are very few changes over time in these classifications (PRES does not vary at all, whereas MAJ displays time variation in a few countries such as France, which had a brief period of proportional representation in 1985-86).
+There are very few changes over time in these classifications (PRES does not vary at all, whereas MAJ displays time variation in France (which had a brief period of proportional representation in 1985-86) and in Cyprus only.
 This stability reflects an inertia of political institutions sometimes called an "iron law" by political scientists.
 The lack of time variation is unfortunate in that it provides us with almost no "experiments" in the form of regime changes.
 But it is also an indication that it may be correct to treat institutions as exogenous and given by history.
 A key assumption, maintained throughout the paper, is thus that institutions are strictly exogenous and do not respond to policy.

 Figure 1 illustrates the institutional variation across countries in 1995.
 The colored portions of the map represent the 61 countries in the sample.
 Striped areas indicate presidential regimes (PRES = 1), solid areas parliamentary regimes (PRES = 0).
 Darker shade indicates majoritarian elections (MAJ = 1), lighter shade proportional elections (MAJ = 0).
 The least common system is the US-style (gray striped) combination of a presidential regime with majoritarian elections, with only five countries.
 But each of the other three combinations is well represented in the sample.
+In the last two columns of Table 2, we report the values of MAJ and PRES (averaged over time) for all the countries in our samples.